maxgmarin/AC209a_FinalProject_EEM/index.md

 For each of the 1587 playlists we then obtained the meta-data of following associated information:

-- All tracks information associated with each playlist
+- All tracks information associated with each playlist ( 63902 tracks)
-- All audio features associated with each track
+- All audio features associated with each track (63902 tracks )
-- All artist information associated with each track
+- All artist information associated with each track ( 20139 artists)
 - All album information associated with each track